Black & Yellow Striped Insects In Ohio

 Do they sting?

-The short answer: the females do
+The short answer: Yes, the females do (rarely!)

 Honey Bees

-Honey bees are incredibly important pollinators for flowers, fruits, and vegetables.
-They help these plants grow and should be looked at as friends not foes.
 They’re social insects that live in colonies that consist of a queen, a few hundred male drones, and thousands of female worker bees.
 The honey bees that you’ll often see buzzing about in your garden or outdoors near vegetation are the worker bees gathering nectar and pollen to bring back to their colonies for the developing brood.

 Do they sting?

-If honey bees feel threatened, they will sting.
+If honey bees feel threatened, they will sting!
 Their stingers are barbed and will usually dislodge once the honey bee attacks so they often just sting once.
-Sometimes, however, the stinger does not detach and they are capable of stinging again if that happens.
-Honey bee stings can be quite painful and even life threatening to a small percentage of people who are allergic to their venom.
+Sometimes the stinger does not detach right away so they are capable of stinging again if that happens.

 Bumblebees